 Looking for the best second hand bookshops in London?
 These are the 20 places you shouldn’t miss.

-In the age of Amazon, same-day delivery and sanitised internet shopping, the idea of rummaging through one of London’s second-hand bookshops might seem arcane.
+In the age of Amazon, same-day delivery and internet shopping, the idea of rummaging through one of London’s second-hand bookshops might seem arcane.

 Shopping?
 In person?
 Without any guarantee that you’ll find what you’re looking for?

-As someone who has always devoured books as fast as I can get my hands on them, exploring the treasure troves that are London’s second hand bookshops has been an unmitigated delight.
+In our case, exploring the treasure troves that are London’s second hand bookshops has been an unmitigated delight.

 There’s an undeniable pleasure in browsing through books that have passed through set after set of hands, sitting innocuously on the shelf, just waiting to become your next treasured read.